Hazel Park Raceway: History

 In 2004 Hazel Park Raceway replaced its old grandstands with a new 40,000-square foot, multi-million-dollar structure that included modern grandstands, a press box, and a gaming facility.
 Plans for a gaming facility, which would have included slot machines, were put on hold indefinitely pending needed legislation.

 The grandstands were home to Action On The Apron, a party atmosphere with an outdoor bar and live band.
 Patrons can get close and personal views of the horses and racing.
 The clubhouse was renovated throughout the years.
 Patrons could view the track from the dining room located in the Clubhouse on the first turn.
 In addition to the dining room and many concession stands, the owners added the Top of The Park Grill located on the 4th floor of the Clubhouse.

 During live racing (May–September), food was available from concession stands, the Top of The Park Grill, or the Clubhouse dining room.
 On simulcast days, food and beverages were available at the concession stand on the 3rd floor or the Top of The Park Grill.

 In 2014 the racetrack reintroduced Thoroughbred flat racing, in an effort to attract younger patrons.
 To prepare, it invested "approximately $250,000 in a new racing surface;" the soft, sandy loam had a limestone base, considered "ideal for thoroughbred horses."
 Thoroughbred racing was operated through the season of 2018.
 Together with the year-round simulcast schedule, the racetrack had profitable operations.
 But that year the track was sold and racing ended.

 Stable fire

 In June 1987, a fire broke out at the Hazel Park Harness Raceway, killing 15 of the 26 horses in the stable.
 The average value of the horses was approximately $15,000 each.
 The fire started in a housing barn located about 500 yards from the grandstand, while races were still being held.
 The fire was contained after 30 minutes of burning; the origin of the fire is unknown.

 Sale and closure

 After the racetrack was sold to Ashley Capital in 2018, late that year demolition began.
-The new owners intended to develop the 140-acre property for multiple tenants of which includes, LG, Amazon, Bridgwater, Akasol, Dakkota, Hi-Lex, Enova Premier.
+The site of the racetrack now boasts an Amazon distribution center.